Pregnancy and Birth from the Baby’s perspective

 The association of ‘quiet baby’ with ‘good baby’ reflects unconscious cultural attitudes that puts increased pressure on parents and seeks to diminish the expressiveness of babies.
 Babies are fully human from the beginning and seek empathic contact for their inner emotional life, including their distress.

-NB: Video has been excluded from this recording for copyright reasons.
+NB: a video has been excluded from this recording for copyright reasons.

 9) ‘Genetics, Epigenetics and the Trans-generational Transmission of Trauma’